phyloref/phyloref.github.io/_posts/blog/2017-05-05-welcoming-guanyang.md

 associations, taxonomic concepts and environmental ontology.

-Throughout his research, Guanyang found an imminent need to augment the precision and universality when communicating taxonomic concepts, which is why he felt the phyloreferencing project as a natural fit for expanding his training.
-He will be particularly interested in developing and testing testing phyloreferences for insects and bacteria.
+Throughout his research, Guanyang found an imminent need to augment the precision and universality of taxonomy for communicating and referencing biological information, which is why he felt the phyloreferencing project is a natural fit for expanding his training.
+He will be particularly involved in developing and testing testing phyloreferences for insects and bacteria.

-Guanyang already participated in the [face-to-face project meeting]({% post_url 2017-04-26-first-face-to-face-project-meeting %}) last month, and will officially join the project in August.
+Guanyang participated in the [face-to-face project meeting]({% post_url 2017-04-26-first-face-to-face-project-meeting %}) last month, and will officially join the project in August.
 Please join us in welcoming Guanyang!